13 Days: [ST-Walk7] Tasmania & the Overland Track

 Travel by shuttle from your vacation accommodation to the Airport in Melbourne, Australia.

-(Day 13) - International Flight, Melbourne to Los Angeles
+(Day 14) - International Flight, Melbourne to Los Angeles (Check quote for inclusion)

 Your International Flight arrives in Los Angeles on the same day of departure from Australia, due to your crossing of the International Dateline.